Does Firefox Use Less RAM Than Chrome?

 Browser RAM Usage Comparison 2026

-Memory efficiency matters most when the tab count stops being theoretical.
-We tested each browser at idle, 10, 30, and 50 loaded tabs on May 4, 2026, then measured total resident memory across browser processes.
+Memory efficiency starts to matter when the tab count stops being theoretical.
+On May 4, 2026, we tested each browser at idle, 10, 30, and 50 loaded tabs, then measured total resident memory across browser processes.

 | Scenario | Chrome | Firefox | Edge |